-UPDATED – June,2013 – While most holiday makers try to stay out of hospitals while on vacation, a large number of tourists do the exact opposite as medical tourists.
+UPDATED – February,2014 – While most holiday makers try to stay out of hospitals while on vacation, a large number of tourists do the exact opposite as medical tourists.
 Medical tourists are normal everyday men and women who combine the excitement of international travel with medical care.
-Treatments can range from simple laser teeth whitening and bodytite liposuction to complex open heart surgery and even complete gender reassignments.
+Treatments can range from simple laser teeth whitening and bodytite liposuction to complex treatments such as hip replacements, open heart surgery and stem cell banking.
 From elective surgery to needed surgery,cosmetic, fertility to dental treatments, Thailand offers nearly every medical treatments available anywhere in the Best hospitals in the world.

 More than 78% of all medical tourists worldwide travelled to Thailand, Singapore or India in 2010.
 Bangkok and Singapore are the leading destinations in South East Asia.
 The cost of accommodations such as hotel rooms and treatments are generally much more expensive in Singapore than Thailand,thus making Bangkok the most popular destination for medical tourists in the World.
 Despite the devastating floods of 2011, over 19 million tourists visited Thailand last year.
 Thats nearly a 21% jump from 2010.
 Thai Medical Vacation research estimates that 610,000 of those visitors came specifically for medical treatment primarily in the cities of Bangkok or Phuket.